goteamup/backend-take-home-template/README.md

 Pointers:
 - Gymtastic's app doesn't yet capture a booking status or allow changing it via the REST API.
 This functionality should be added when building this feature.

+# Evaluation Criteria

+We'll focus on the following aspects:
+- Correctness
+- Readability
+- Efficiency of SQL queries
+- Familiarity with Django and Django REST Framework best practices